 Our Proclamation of Values

-Utilising online and print media to share experiences, opinion pieces, musical ideas, paraphernalia and mix tapes, LISTEN is here to instigate and celebrate equal participation in the music industry.
-This outcome is one we aim to facilitate in whatever way the community believes effective and appropriate, and to encourage engagement by anyone who is enthused and inspired to do so.
+A not for profit and entirely volunteer-run organisation, LISTEN seeks to spark conversation, initiate change, and celebrate equal participation in the music industry.
+This outcome is one we aim to facilitate in whatever way the community believes effective and appropriate, and we encourage engagement with anyone who is enthused and inspired to do so.

 How LISTEN Began

-For those who would like a little more guidance, be it putting together a piece for submission or navigating the music world in general, we’d like to help.
+For those who would like a little more guidance, be it putting together a piece for submission, or navigating the music world in general, we’d like to help.
 Contact us for more information about mentorship through LISTEN.